altar31/altar31/README.md

  ## About me 🧔‍♂️

  - PhD in Physics and former energy engineer
- - Amoung other things, i'm interested in green computing, AI, data compression  & software engineering
+ - Amoung other things, i'm interested in solving complex problems with AI, build AI-systems & software engineering
  - I'm a cookery enthusiast, mountain bike practitioner and traveler
  - I have an amazing wife and two cats